 Location: Eastern Washington -- Palouse and Blue Mountains

 When you need a break from the wineries, and wheatfields of Walla Walla, head over to Bennington Lake for a full-day adventure or a quick stroll.
 Wild areas like these can be just a short drive (or bike, or bus ride) away!

 Take the Whitetail Trail for a longer perimeter walk around the recreation area, or stick to the shorter Meadowlark Trail to stay a bit closer to the lake and feeder stream (which is nice during the usually hot summer months).
 No matter what trail you take, you’ll have great views all around of classic Southeast scenery including the Blue Mountains, wheatfields, and some amazing sunsets if you are there later in the day.

-While you enjoy the scenery, be on the lookout for birds, as many frequent the area year round and use the lake as a stopping ground on their yearly migration.
+While you enjoy the scenery, be on the lookout for birds, as many frequent the area year-round and use the lake as a stopping ground for their yearly migration.
 If you’re into fishing, take a break from walking to fish for rainbow trout stocked by the Fish and Wildlife Department every spring.
 This is truly a place for all outdoor enthusiasts to enjoy a piece of Southeast Washington.

 Miller Peak Loop

 Location: Snoqualmie Region -- Salmon La Sac/Teanaway

 Elevation Gain: 3,600 feet